leka/moti/README.md

 How to use
 ----------

-"Okay, I've cloned the repo, installed all the software, but I'm quite new to Arduino and I don't know what to do!" - That's all right!
+"Okay, I've cloned the repo, installed all the softwares, but I'm quite new to Arduino and I don't know what to do!" - That's all right!
 You might not be a geek like us, but you will be sooner than you think.

-Here are something to do see your robot living :
+Here are some things to do for your robot to start living :

 1. Visit our [Bill of Material page](sketch/README.md) and buy the different parts from your favorite retailer.
 1. Wait a couple of days for the mailman.